 When people are injured because of unsafe conditions on someone else’s property, they may have grounds to seek a recovery for damages in a lawsuit.
 These types of legal actions are often known as premises liability lawsuits.
 They are frequently based on slip and fall accidents, although other kinds of accidents may apply when they occurred as a result of the landowner’s negligence.

 When we refer to a landowner’s negligence, we’re really referring to their failure to maintain the duty of care they have to those who are on their property.
+In other words, landowners have a responsibility, or duty of care, to ensure their property is reasonably safe for visitors.
 The conditions of this responsibility can shift depending upon a person’s purpose for being on someone else’s land, but we’ll get into that below.
 For now, all you need to know is that landowners are responsible for dangerous conditions on their properties.

 Dangerous conditions can include any of the following: